-Approaches Minimum Requirements pproaches Minimum Requirements Meets Minimum Requirements a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past 12 months.
-Meets two of the following criteria: a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past 12 months.
-Meets all of the following: a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past 12 months. b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per UNSDCF cycle and targets are on track. b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per UNSDCF cycle and targets are on track. c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country. c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country.
+Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past 12months.
+Meets two of the following criteria: a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past 12months.
+Meets all of the following: a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past 12months. b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per UNSDCF cycle and targets are on track. b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per UNSDCF cycle and targets are on track. c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country. c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country.
+Means of Verification: 1